Galen

 Aelius Galenus or Claudius Galenus (Κλαύδιος Γαληνός; September 129 – c.
-216 AD), often anglicized as Galen (/ˈgeɪlən/) or Galen of Pergamon, was a Roman and Greek physician, surgeon, and philosopher.
+216 CE), often anglicized as Galen (/ˈgeɪlən/) or Galen of Pergamon, was a Roman and Greek physician, surgeon, and philosopher.
 Considered to be one of the most accomplished of all medical researchers of antiquity, Galen influenced the development of various scientific disciplines, including anatomy, physiology, pathology, pharmacology, and neurology, as well as philosophy and logic.

 The son of Aelius Nicon, a wealthy Greek architect with scholarly interests, Galen received a comprehensive education that prepared him for a successful career as a physician and philosopher.
 Born in the ancient city of Pergamon (present-day Bergama, Turkey), Galen traveled extensively, exposing himself to a wide variety of medical theories and discoveries before settling in Rome, where he served prominent members of Roman society and eventually was given the position of personal physician to several emperors.

 Galen's understanding of anatomy and medicine was principally influenced by the contemporary theory of the four humors: black bile, yellow bile, blood, and phlegm, as first advanced by the author of On the Nature of Man in the Hippocratic corpus.
 Galen's views dominated and influenced Western medical science for more than 1,300 years.
 His anatomical reports were based mainly on the dissection of Barbary apes.
 However, while dissections and vivisections on humans were practiced in Alexandria by Herophilus and Erasistratus in the 3rd century BCE under Ptolemaic permission, by Galen's time these procedures were strictly forbidden in the Roman Empire.
 As Galen discovered that the facial expressions of the Barbary apes were particularly vivid, Galen switched to pigs for his research to avoid prosecution.
 Aristotle had used pigs centuries earlier for his study of anatomy and physiology.
-Galen, like others, reasoned that animal anatomy had a strong conciliance with that of humans.
+Galen, like others, reasoned that animal anatomy had a strong consilience with that of humans.
 Galen would encourage his students to go look at dead gladiators or bodies that washed up in order to get better acquainted with the human body.